KotoLLC/peacenik/README.md

 ## How you can help

-Donate to our [gofundme](https://www.gofundme.com/f/byezuck), send me a donation on [Paypal](https://paypal.me/Mreider), or to my Bitcoin wallet `1Bdgi62pGvaP4ZaY2nGSeNr9UfquvMqQ5P`
+This thing costs money!
+I am paying for a couple of engineers to help me, plus server costs, etc. So please donate to our [gofundme](https://www.gofundme.com/f/byezuck), send me a donation on [Paypal](https://paypal.me/Mreider), or to my Bitcoin wallet `1Bdgi62pGvaP4ZaY2nGSeNr9UfquvMqQ5P`